-In Economics, Inflation is the sustained increase of the price level.
-The rate of inflation is the change in general price levels over a period of time.
+[dropcap style=”boxed”]I[/dropcap]n Economics, Inflation is the sustained increase of the price level.
+The rate of inflation is the change in general price levels over a period.
 When the price level rises, each unit of currency buys fewer goods and services.
 Consequently, inflation reflects a reduction in the purchasing power per unit of money.
 The opposite of inflation is deflation.

 A year is chosen as the base year and this year has a value of 100, while subsequent changes over the years are expressed as a percentage change in the base year.
-The price index is measured by weighing the average price of a basket of goods that a typical household in that country buys.
-This is referred to as a “market basket”.
-Since all goods aren’t of equal value to the consumer, i.e. food vs mobile phone, a weight is assigned to each good by calculating the proportion of price of the good to the total expenditure.
+Weighing the average price of a basket of goods that a typical household in that country buys measures the price index.
+Economists refer to this as a “market basket.”
+Since all goods aren’t of equal value to the consumer, i.e., food vs. mobile phone, a weight is assigned to each good by calculating the proportion of the price of the good to the total expenditure.